laravel/vapor-docs/1.0/projects/troubleshooting.md

 #### Contact AWS Support

 Laravel Vapor provisions and configures your projects on the AWS infrastructure.
 However, for performance insights regarding your infrastructure, we recommend you to reach out to [AWS Support](https://console.aws.amazon.com/support/home?#/case/create?issueType=technical) as they can deeply examine the internal logs of your infrastructure.

+## 502 Bad Gateway Or "Internal Server Error"

+Typically, a 502 Bad Gateway or an "Internal Server Error" is thrown when the Lambda function fails to handle the request internally.
+Most of the time this is because the request has timed out or because the payload / response is exceeding the size allowed by AWS.

+You can see if a request has timed out by searching for "Task timed out" messages in your environment logs.
+Here are some common solutions to "time out" issues:

+1. Change the [`timeout`](https://docs.vapor.build/1.0/projects/environments.html#timeout) value on your `vapor.yml` file and deploy your application again.
+2. Try to identify the code that may be causing this "time out" issue.
+This may be related resources configured incorrectly, or a task may take longer than expected — in this case, please consider using [queues](docs.vapor.build/1.0/resources/queues.html) for heavy tasks.
+3. Alternatively, you can reach [AWS Support](https://console.aws.amazon.com/support/home?#/case/create?issueType=technical) - as they can deeply examine the internal logs of your infrastructure.

+If you don't see any "Task timed out" messages in your environment logs, this indicates the error is likely because the payload / response is exceeding the size allowed by AWS.
+Please consult AWS's [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) and [Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html) quotas.